oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 Subclass the `base_jobs.JobBase` class and override the `run()` method.

-The name of your job class is presented to release coordinators, so make sure that it's clear and concise.
+The name of your job class is presented to release coordinators, so make sure it is clear and concise.

 **Job names should follow the convention: `<Verb><UnambiguousEntityName>Job`.**